learn-co-curriculum/dsc-image-classification-lab/README.md

 ## Preprocessing

 Now that you've downloaded the data, its time to prepare it for some model building!
-You'll notice that the current structure provided is not the same as our lovely preprocessed folders that we've been providing you.
+You'll notice that the current structure provided is not the same as our lovely preprocessed folders that you've been given to date.
 Instead, you have one large training folder with images and a csv file with labels associated with each of these file types.

 Use this to create a directory substructure for a train-validation-test split as we have done previously.
-Also recall from our previous work that you'll also want to use one-hot encoding as we are now presented with a multi-class problem as opposed to simple binary classification.
+Also recall that you'll also want to use one-hot encoding as you are now presented with a multi-class problem as opposed to simple binary classification.

 ```python